cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ```

 If you have access to other machines, you can simply `ssh` there and run workers as well.
 In general, the more you start, the faster the work gets done.
 If a
-worker should fail, the taskvine infrastructure will retry the work
+worker should fail, the TaskVine infrastructure will retry the work
 elsewhere, so it is safe to submit many workers to an unreliable system.

 ### Submitting Workers to a Batch System